smitpate07/pdf-form-filler/README.md

 For **20 people × 20 forms = 400 manual operations** — easily a full day's work.

 ### Automated Process (After)
-- Trigger the workflow once
+- Trigger the workflow once.
 - All 400 PDFs are filled, named, and uploaded automatically
 - Total time: **minutes, not hours**